The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/3-box-model.md

 Even elements that don't look like boxes (paragraphs, headings, links, images, buttons) are all boxes.
 Understanding how these boxes work is essential for controlling layout and spacing.

-Open up your `index.html` file from the `my-profile` folder in the browser.
+Open up your `index.html` file from the last lesson in the browser.
 Then do the following:
-1. Right click on your profile picture and select "Inspect".
-This will open your browser's **Developer Tools** where you can see the HTML structure of your elements and the CSS styles applied to them.
-In the bottom-right corner is the Box Model diagram.
+1. Right click on your website and select "Inspect".
+This will open your browser's **Developer Tools** where you can see the HTML structure of your elements and the CSS styles applied to them. **In the bottom-right corner is the Box Model diagram.**

     ![We can see the box of the profile picture when we inspect it.](./img/box-model-inspect-profile-page.png)

 2. Choose the **element selector tool** (look at the developer tools and it is the arrow icon in the top-left corner).
-3. Then, hover over different elements.
-You'll see colored rectangles highlighting each element's box.
-Those rectangles aren't just visual aids—they represent how the browser actually thinks about every element.
+3. Then, hover over different elements to see each element's box.

-You can also see how every element is a box if you add this CSS declaration to your webpage:
+You can see clearly how every element is a box if you add this CSS declaration to your webpage:

 ```css
 /* All elements have a 1px solid red border */